numkem/nomad-spk/README.md

 You can store your configuration using a `conf.d` folder inside `1_create_package/nomad/`.
 If you don't want to ship your configurations with the package, you can use `/etc/nomad`.

+**Please update or remove the configuration as it exists in this repository**

 ## To use with another arch

 Download the binary from https://www.nomadproject.io/downloads.html, replace the content from **1_create_package/nomad** directory and exec create_spk.sh: